ASUNDHARRAJAN/NodeJs/README.md

 * Run npm install to install all the project's dependencies.

 # Running the app
-Run the app by executing npm start in the project directory.
+Run the app by executing "node nodejsscript.js" in the project directory.

 # Testing the application